Candice Bergen biography

 conservatism and adopted a well-publicized, freewheeling lifestyle, as well as a movie

+career.
 Candice attended University of Pennsylvania, where she became interested in

 photography and also landed some modeling jobs.
 She was kicked out after failing two